pfn/keepshare/README.md

 keepshare
 =========

-KeePass Share, a super easy-to-use client to KeePass for Android
+KeepShare, a super easy-to-use client to KeePass for Android